runwayml/p5js/PhotoSketch/PhotoSketch_Websockets/README.md

 # Runway Photosketch model with p5.js

 ## Get Started
-1. Open Runway, add Photosketch_Websockets model to your workspace
+1. Open Runway, add Photosketch_Websockets model to your workspace.
-2. Select "Network" as input and ouput, Run the model Your Runway interface should look like this:
+    Your Runway interface should look like this:

     <img src="images/interface.png" width="500">

 3. Run the sketch